sillevl/lorawan-shield-example/README.md

 ## Settings

 You can change the LoRaWAN keys and the used device pinnames in the `src/settings.h` file.
+By default, this file is not present.
+Copy/paste the `settings.example.h` file in the `src/` directory, and edit the settings accordingly.

 ```cpp
 LoRaWANKeys keys = {